 People and companies who work in film, TV, theatre and music are all part of the entertainment industry.
-Discuss this topic with the examiner.

 Use the following prompts, in the order given below, to develop the conversation:

 - the types of entertainment that you enjoy, and why - a time when you, or someone you know, went to see live entertainment, and what happened - the benefits and challenges of being a famous actor or musician - the view that performers cannot be really successful without people such as makeup artists and lighting technicians - the suggestion that entertainment in the future will only be digital or virtual.